ga-wdi-exercises/timer_js/readme.md

 ####Take It Step By Step

-This is a tough assignment, so don't stress over not meeting each of the below requirements.
-Just take it step by step.
-We've included some benchmarks for you to follow below.
+This is a tough assignment, so don't stress over meeting all the requirements.
+Just take it step by step and try to meet the benchmarks below in order.

 1. Create Javascript selectors that target each of the timer buttons.
 2. Create click handlers (empty, for now) for each of the timer buttons.